perrinjerome/vscode-zc-buildout/server/README.md

 - update a python package from `[versions]` to its latest version on pypi
 - compute the `md5sum` of an url

+## Semantic tokens

+- python code in options is highlighted.

 ## Template support

 - "current" buildout profile is guessed, then completions and diagnostics should work on any files.